 For example, Los Angeles DUI lawyer can argue to the jury: “how can you find a defendant guilty of the refusal, when the Supreme Law of this land allows refusals”.
 If a person has an absolute Federal right not to incriminate himself and chose refusals to chemical tests, how can that be punished in State court?
 (Supreme Court in 1973 said that warrantless search of the person is reasonable only if it falls within a recognized exception (United States v.
 Robinson, 414 U.S. 218, 224).
 This argument in conjunction with the lack of evidence due to refusals to submit to chemical tests can be used by Los Angeles DUI lawyer to defend against a refusal DUI in Los Angeles.

 On June 23, 2016, the Supreme Court in its decision Birchfield v.
-North Dakota decided to complicate the refusal laws by permitting enhanced criminal punishment for warrantless refusals to submit to a breath test and by prohibiting warrantless refusals to submit to a blood test after a DUI arrest.
-Of course in California, the arresting officer will offer both breath and blood test as alternatives with a refusal to submit to both permitting the implied consent statute to remain valid.
-The decision is not very helpful to DUI defendants because a blood test refusal is meaningless unless breath test was unavailable.
-This decision applies only to criminal prosecution because of a possibility of jail time.
+North Dakota decided to complicate the refusal laws by permitting a warrantless breath test but not blood test after a DUI arrest.
+In California, the arresting officer usually will offer either a breath or blood test and will inform a DUI suspected driver that a refusal to submit to either test will result in enhanced punishment in court and loss of license at the DMV.
+The suppression motion will be successful when officer threatens jail time unless defendant consents to blood or breath test.
+Birchfield decision does not apply to DMV hearing because the DMV hearings are not affected by search and seizure constitutional arguments.
 The court engaged in very detailed analyses of DUI offenses by providing research of national average of refusal cases (20%) and by providing statistics that on average one person dies in a DUI accident each hour and by relying on FBI documents showing numbers of DUI arrest exceeding 1.1 million people in 2014.